-Conditional access policies are a perfect tool for best adapting logon and access to specific applications to the diverse circumstances of users.
+Conditional Access policies are a perfect functionality for best adapting logon and access to specific applications to the diverse circumstances of users.
 They are suitable for aggregating signals, making decisions based on them, and enforcing organizational policies.
 The user context is crucial for this and after evaluating the policy, access is allowed, blocked or certain criteria must be met in order for the user to reach their destination.

 Unlike what you may be used to in other policies, the design of CA policies is very complex and the administrator determines the level of complexity.
 It starts with a string of if statements that evaluate signals mentioned earlier.
 These can be simple group memberships of the user up to the combination of device platforms(iOS, Windows) or a location from which the user started his access attempt.
 In the editor, the target for the policy is defined in the “Assignments” section.
 In the “Access controls” section, it is possible to describe what should happen in a positive or negative sense.
 It is also possible to evaluate signals from other areas of the Azure platform here, for example, the logon risk from Identity Protection can be included in the conditions.
 If the user’s access represents a medium or high logon risk, access to sensitive applications may no longer be permitted or only by using MFA.